Snapshot of outcomes related to the HCPC’s education function for the 2019-20 academic year

 Major changes we referred to the approval process

-Our different approach to the assessment of degree apprenticeship programmes has enabled more changes to approved programmes to be considered via this process where it is proportionate to do so*.
+Our different approach to the assessment of degree apprenticeship programmes continues to enable more changes to approved programmes to be considered via this process where it is proportionate to do so.
 This has enabled us to be more proportionate in our decision making through this process, whilst allowing visitors to continue to scrutinise apprenticeship proposals effectively.
-We will conduct a review next financial year across our apprenticeship work spanning three academic years to focus in on how our approach has led to support the delivery of apprenticeships across our professions.
+We have conducted a review across our apprenticeship work spanning three academic years to focus in on how our approach has led to support the delivery of apprenticeships across our professions.

 Executive recommendations made regarding change notifications

 As expected, we processed a reduced number of notifications in this period, with around 9 per cent decrease.
 This is largely due to social workers leaving.